 MichelleSoon (1)

-Educator and mum Michelle shares in Focus on the Family's new video series on how to have conversations about sex at home.
-She also explains why parents are the best people to talk to their kids about sex.
+Educator and mum Michelle shares in Focus on the Family Singapore's new video series how parents can have conversations with their child about sex.
 Photos courtesy of Michelle Soon and Josiah Ng.

 “Fishballs” and “sausages”.